DutchJavaDev/LibreBeats/src/frontend/README.md

 The cross platform Flutter client for **LibreBeats**, a dark Spotify style music player that streams from one or more self hosted [Supabase](../backend/) backends.

 > Status: search, streaming playback (background included), media notifications and beatmix browsing all work against real servers.
-Home, Library and Liked still render sample data.
+Home shows your play history now, Library and Liked still render sample data.
 See [Feature status](#feature-status).

 ## Quick start